magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/misc_unshakeable-peace.md

 peaceful mind, reflecting on how all things, peaceful or not, come into existence.
 His investigation forged ahead until it was clear to him that everything that comes into existence is like a lump of red-hot iron.
-The five categories of a being’s experience () are all a lump of red-hot iron.
+The five categories of a being’s experience (*khandhā*) are all a lump of red-hot iron.
 When a lump of iron is glowing red-hot, is there anywhere you can touch it without getting burnt?
 Is there anywhere at all that is cool?
 Try touching it on the top, the sides, or underneath.
 Is there a single spot that can be found that’s cool?
 Impossible.
 This searing lump of iron is entirely red-hot.
 We can’t even attach to serenity.
 If we identify with that peace, assuming that there is someone who is calm and serene, this reinforces the sense that there is an independent self or soul.
 This sense of self is part of conventional reality.
 Thinking,